Justin-Tan/high-fidelity-generative-compression/README.md

 The image shown is an out-of-sample instance from the CLIC-2020 dataset.
 The HIFIC image is obtained by reconstruction via a learned model provided below.
 The JPG image is obtained by the `imagemagick` command `mogrify -format jpg -quality 42 assets/camp_original.png`.
 Despite using around 1.5x the bitrate, the JPG image exhibits visible compression artifacts which are absent from the HIFIC-generated image.

 Note that the learned model was not adapted in any way for evaluation on this image.
-More sample outputs from this model can be found at the end of the README.
+More sample outputs from this model can be found at the end of the README and in [EXAMPLES.md](assets/EXAMPLES.md).

 ## Note